LandRegistry/land-registry-elements/README.md

 ### Doing

 ### Essential
-- Dig around the validation rules and see where they came from
-- Consider error message on search form - change it to postcode not search term (In the length validation too)
 - Form validation summary needs refreshing when individual fields are validated
 - Radio buttons and checkboxes don't revalidate when you alter them
 - Documentation!